Anvesan ResearchStablecoin Funding Report

 Stable, the Bitfinex-backed chain with USDT as gas, with Plasma in the same orbit on a more mixed cap table.

 Strategic read: issuer, investor, and distributor in one entity group.
+Beyond the layers above, Tether also led Speed, Utexo, Ark Labs, and a $100M strategic round in Anchorage Digital, and backed TransFi: 12 deals in all.
 Recent vintages concentrate in LatAm, Abu Dhabi, and emerging-market corridors.
-The regulatory question is whether vertical control of the rails that carry USDT sits inside or outside the perimeter of any framework currently drafted.
+The regulatory question is whether vertical control of the rails that carry USDT sits inside or outside any framework now drafted.

 3.5 · Stealth Operators